 It’s true that it won’t do you any good to force lots of keywords into a block of text or onto a page: It looks spammy to Google and isn’t very readable for the user.
 However, you’re not likely to see huge success by simply stabbing in the dark when it comes to choosing your vernacular and lexicon either (i.e. the precise words you use to describe things).

-2. Create unique Title tags
+2. Create unique <title> tags

 Even if you sell various SKUs of the same product, just include the thing that makes each SKU different from the others i.e. colour, size etc. Google knows that you can’t always be 100% unique with every page title, but they will want to see that you are actively trying to help their searchers/your users understand the differences between your pages.
-Furthermore, they recognise most brand names as brand names; so duplicating them is fine so long as you qualify them with unique descriptive words to differentiate them.
+Furthermore, they recognise most brand names as brand names; so duplicating them is fine so long as you qualify them with unique descriptive words to differentiate different pages.

 3. Add product descriptions

 If you have an ounce of common sense and even the remotest desire to make your site user-friendly, your product pages will follow a basic template.
 They will all have some combination of navigation links, a sidebar. footer and header info, filters etc.

 Technically, this is all considered duplicate content: A big no-no in Google’s eyes.
 However, it is forgivable if you have more unique content than duplicate content on each page.
 The trick is therefore to do a word-count on a standard product page without a description so you can make your product descriptions even longer.